ACM40960/project-shubidiwoop/README.md

 ### License

-This project is licensed under the ?.
+This project is licensed under the MIT License.
+Please have a look at the [LICENSE.md](https://github.com/ACM40960/project-shubidiwoop/blob/main/LICENSE) for more details.

 ### References